PARENT-RESIDENT

 Sponsor income threshold

 The sponsor's income must meet a threshold based on the New Zealand median wage.
 The threshold increases when there's a joint sponsor or when additional parents are being sponsored.
 Income must be evidenced by employment records, IRD documents, and where relevant, the sponsor's partner's income.
-The specific median-wage figure changes — confirm the current threshold on INZ before submitting an EOI.
+The specific median-wage figure changes, so confirm the current threshold on INZ before submitting an EOI.

 No dependent children